RoDoerIng/Workshops/readme.md

 This Repo holds a collection of documents and presentations targeting different topics a developer faces in his daily work.
 The topics mainly focus on developing **C#** applications.

 Each topic lives in a dedicated directory.
-This *readme* only gives an overview about the major points of each topic, but does not contain detailed information.
+This *readme* only gives an overview about the structure of each topic, but does not contain detailed information.

+Single Topics may also contain source code which is used in the workshop.

 1. [Asynchronous Programming](#asynchronous-programming)
    1. [Introduction](#introduction)